Homebrew/homebrew-cask/doc/development/hacking.md

 ## External Commands

 Advanced users may create their own external commands for Homebrew-Cask by following conventions similar to external commands for git or Homebrew.
-An external command may be any executable on your `$PATH` which follows the form `brewcask-<command>`.
+An external command may be any executable on your `$PATH` which follows the form `brew cask <command>`.
 (So long as `<command>` does not conflict with an existing command verb.)
 The command will be invoked by `exec` and passed any unprocessed arguments from the original command-line.
-An external command may also be implemented as an executable Ruby file, on your `$PATH`, which follows the form `brewcask-<command>.rb`.
+An external command may also be implemented as an executable Ruby file, on your `$PATH`, which follows the form `brew cask <command>.rb`.
 The Ruby file will be `required` and will have full access to the Ruby environments of both Homebrew-Cask and Homebrew.

 ### The External Command `_stanza`